deltachat/deltachat-pages/en/help.md

 is not indebted, and under no pressure to produce huge profits, or to sell users and their friends and family to advertisers (or worse).
-We rather use public funding sources, so far from EU and US origins, to help our efforts in instigating a decentralized and diverse chat messaging eco-system based on Free and Open-Source community developments.
+We rather use public funding sources, so far from EU and US origins, to help our efforts in instigating a decentralized and diverse chat messaging ecosystem based on Free and Open-Source community developments.

 Concretely, Delta Chat developments have so far been funded from these sources: